csc-training/geocomputing_course/materials/batch_job.md

 # Batch jobs

-**Batch** jobs consist of resource request and computing step(s).
-These requests are submitted from the login node.
-Every batch job will sit in queue for resource management system to grant resources according to the request.
-All heavy computing must be done via batch jobs!
+On our own computer, we are used to start a program (job) by clicking on an icon and the job starts instantly.
+If we start many programns/jobs at the same time, we occasionally run into problems like running out of memory _etc._.
+In an supercomputing environment, the computer is shared among hundreds of other users who all have different resource needs.

+A **batch job script** is used to request (estimated) resources and consists of two parts: The resource request and the actual computing step collected in a `sbatch script``.
+When we submit a batch job script, the job is not started directly, but is sent into a **queue**.
+Depending on the requested resources and load, the job may need to wait to get started.
+All heavy computing must be done via batch jobs (see [Usage policy](https://docs.csc.fi/computing/overview/#usage-policy))!

 ## Example sbatch script